MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 features = load(path='./features.pkl')
 ```

-This will load in the features list from the 'features.pkl' file in the directory where you execute this program on your local machine.
+This will load in the features list from the 'features.pkl' file in the directory where your Python script lives on your local machine.

 **Case 2: Using Spark on a Local Machine to load features**